-Communications Goals - long term improvements and changes we want to see in five years or more es &amp; Actions - the activities we will implement over the next 5 years to accomplish goals & targets I lead them Lead 1. on nee a. oration - Encourage partnerships between public, private, and Tribal entities to collaborate ded infrastructure projects.
-(Goals 1, 2) Support implementation of the Governor's Task Force on Broadband recommendations to establish a State Office of Broadband Deployment, a State Broadband Advisory Board, and a Regional Broadband Planning Committee.
+Communications Goals - long term improvements and changes we want to see in five years or more ategies & Actions - the activities we will implement over the next 5 years to accomplish goals & targets who will lead them Lead 1.
+Collaboration - Encourage partnerships between public, private, and Tribal entities to collaborate on needed infrastructure projects.
+(Goals 1, 2) a.
+Support implementation of the Governor's Task Force on Broadband recommendations to establish a State Office of Broadband Deployment, a State Broadband Advisory Board, and a Regional Broadband Planning Committee. b.
 Advocate for improved data and maps to ensure data-driven decision making.
-2. region a. b. c. ation - Install and sustainably operate and maintain infrastructure that will better serve the with reliable phone and internet service.
-(Goals 1, 2) Review land use policies to ensure they are supporting current telecommunication needs.
+2. Installation - Install and sustainably operate and maintain infrastructure that will better serve the region with reliable phone and internet service.
+(Goals 1, 2) a.
+Review land use policies to ensure they are supporting current telecommunication needs. b.
 Support efforts to develop reliable and affordable power, especially in underserved rural areas.
-See also - energy cluster recommendations.
+See also - energy cluster recommendations. c.
 Work closely with education and workforce development partners to ensure the local workforce has the skills to deploy, operate, maintain, and repair broadband infrastructure.
-See also - education and workforce development recommendations.
+See also - education and workforce development recommendations. d.
 Advocate for streamlined state and federal permitting for broadband projects and reduced permitting fees.
-3. a. ability - Ensure all residents can afford quality internet.
-(Goals 1, 2) Better promote the Federal Communications Commission's Emergency Broadband Benefit, which provides discounts on internet service for qualifying households.
+3. a.
+Better promote the Federal Communications Commission's Emergency Broadband Benefit, which provides discounts on internet service for qualifying households. b.
 Support communities with ongoing operation and maintenance funding by establishing an Alaska Universal Service Fund and a Federal Grant-Matching Fund, as recommended by the Governor's Task Force on Broadband.